jtrfs/mockup-to-article/README.md

 ***

+My tweaks to the project:
+* I used not only HTML but also some internal CSS plus media query along with JavaScript and jQuery.
+To see the effect you must resize the viewport.
+* I tried to follow the mockup precisely - its look/design.

+## to do list
-- [x] don't forget to try out the markdown :smirk:
+- [x] remember to try out the markdown (I tried to get the hang of the markdown in this README file)
+- [ ] keep coding ... :smirk: